weng-lab/TEMP2/README.md

 **Column 9**: Number of reads that do not support this insertion, AKA reference reads.
 **Column 10**: Number of supporting reads at 5'end of the insertion.
 **Column 11**: Number of supporting reads at 3'end of the insertion.
 **Column 12**: Target site duplication (TSD) of the insertion. *unknown* is shown if not applicable.
 **Column 13**: Reliability of this insertion (0–100).
 100 for *2p* and *1p1* insertions.
 For *singleton* insertions, TEMP2 already filtered out most of the false positives but not all of them.
-The reliability is a percentage stand for how many *singleton* insertions of a specific transposon is
+The reliability is a percentage stand for how many *singleton* insertions of a specific transposon is.
 **Column 14**: Number of supporting reads at 5'end of the insertion junction.
 **Column 15**: Number of supporting reads at 3'end of the insertion junction.